With a rapid increase in the streaming industry, many tools have been introduced. Today, we have Twitch’s own Twitch Studio platform.

 How to delay your stream

-Twitch Studio comes with a streaming delay option for up to 1800 seconds (30 minutes).
-The delayed stream is saved on the PC, and depending on the set time, storage is required.
+Twitch Studio has a streaming delay option for up to 1800 seconds (30 minutes).
+The delayed stream is saved on the PC, and storage is required depending on the set time.

 Can I use Twitch Studio on PS4 or Xbox?

-Twitch Studio is not available on PS and Xbox consoles, but you can connect your PlayStation console with your PC using the Remote Connection option and then use Twitch Studio to stream on your computer screen.
+Twitch Studio is unavailable on PS and Xbox, but you can connect your PlayStation console to your PC using the Remote Connection option and then use Twitch Studio to stream on your computer screen.